AdobeDocs/media-analytics.en/help/implementation/overview.md

 ## Other implementation methods

-For most cases, the Edge implementation methods described above are recommended for both CJA and Adobe Analytics, especially for new implementations.
+For most cases, the Edge implementation methods described above are recommended for both Customer Journey Analytics and Adobe Analytics, especially for new implementations.

 In addition to the Edge implementation methods, other implementation methods are available.
 These implementation methods were initially designed for use with Adobe Analytics.
-However, customers with any of the following implementation methods can still make data available in CJA by creating an [Analytics source connection](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/create/adobe-applications/analytics.html).
+However, customers with any of the following implementation methods can still make data available in Customer Journey Analytics by creating an [Analytics source connection](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/create/adobe-applications/analytics.html).

 * **Media Extension with tags:** The Adobe Media Analytics for Audio and Video extension provides the functionality for adding the Media tracker instance to a tags-enabled site or project.
 Data is sent to Adobe Analytics.